 While government is helpful in announcing the solar policies but the bureaucracy is exhausting.

-However, I am sure this new solar concentrator technology has great potential to re-start a new Era for Solar Thermal applications in heating, cooling and Power in India !
+However, I am sure the solar thermal technology has great potential to re-start a new Era for Solar Thermal applications specially in heating, cooling and Power in India !

 Meanwhile, please #StaySafe #StayHome & #StayHealthy